Wills, Trusts & Probate

 What is the difference between a healthcare proxy and a living will?

-You can appoint any adult you trust to be your healthcare agent, such as a family member, close friend, or another trusted individual.
-The person should be willing and able to make healthcare decisions according to your wishes.
-It’s important to discuss this role with the potential agent beforehand to ensure they understand and accept the responsibility.
-Selecting the right agent is key to effective healthcare planning.
+You may appoint any competent adult you trust to act as your healthcare agent, such as a family member, close friend, or another responsible individual.
+The person should be willing to make healthcare decisions in alignment with your values and be available to communicate with providers when needed.
+It is wise to discuss the role with any person you intend to name so they understand your wishes and accept the responsibility.
+Consider naming alternate agents in the document in case the primary designee is unavailable or unwilling to serve when called upon.

 Leave a Reply